Gall Bladder stone

 - Magnetic resonance cholangiopancreatography (MRCP)

-Surgery to remove the gallbladder (cholecystectomy) is the only way to cure gallstones.
+Surgery to remove stones in the gallbladder (cholecystectomy) is the only way to cure gallstones.
 This can be done by:

 - Laparoscopic Cholecystectomy ( Gold Standard)